K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_service_metering.md

 	}

 ### <div id='16'/>2.3.7.
-SampleMeteringReportService 추상화 클래스
+SampleMeteringReportService  Abstract Class
-SampleMeteringReportService를 상속하는 클래스는 create binding request와 delete binding request를 처리 할 때, 각각 해당 이벤트 정보를 abacus-collector에 전송하고 해당 처리에 대한 상태코드(HTTP 상태코드)를
-리턴하는 처리를 구현해야 한다.
+The class that inherits the SampleMeteringReportServicemust implement the process of sending the event information to the abacus-collector and returning the status code (HTTP status code) for the processing when processing the create binding request and delete binding request.

 	package org.openpaas.servicebroker.service;
 	import org.openpaas.servicebroker.exception.ServiceBrokerException;